abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 note the last extra two if do they exist

-can even be navigated in way of absolute path and then relative path in a single line
+can even be navigated in way of absolute path followed relative path in a single line

 $ l /a/\\**m\*.c *.h